 Let’s focus on how one cylinder works.

-- Then it compresses that air and fuel.
-As the piston moves upwards.
+• Then it compresses that air and fuel as the piston moves upward.

-- Next, a spark plug sparks ignite the air-fuel mixture and forcing the piston downward.
+• Next, a spark plug sparks ignite the air-fuel mixture and force the piston downward.

-Now in the V8 engine, this cycle is happening in eight different cylinders at different times.
-With these 8 cylinders firing for every 90 degrees of the crankshaft revolving.
-It means that at any point in time there are two cylinders on the power stroke.
+In the V8 engine, this cycle happens in eight cylinders at different times, with these 8 cylinders firing for every 90 degrees of the crankshaft revolving.
+It means that at any point, there are two cylinders on the power stroke.

 Methods of Numbering Cylinders in V8 Engines